shaobaili3/LoR_Master/README.md

 ## Development & Contribution

 LoR Master Tracker is written by pure [Python3](https://www.python.org/downloads/) for cross-platform and local port retrieval.
-So it can be easily migrated to any different platform.
+So it can be easily migrated to any different platforms.
 The Interface is built by [PyQt5](https://riverbankcomputing.com/software/pyqt/download)(No interface builder).
 I am planning to use Firebase as database and Vue/React as Front-end, besides Electron and Django/Flask framework is used to generate both Desktop application and web application.
 This project will be open source before the first stable release(v1.0.0) in the [new repo](https://github.com/shaobaili3/LoR-Master-Tracker).
 If you want to contribute the project early, feel free to contact me to add you to my private repo.

 ## FAQ